What is the danger of a soporous state? Soporous state: description, causes, duration

 • Alcoholic psychoses

 • 44.
-Drug addiction and substance abuse.
+Drug and substance abuse.
 Basic concepts, syndromes, classifications.

 • 46.
 Sexual disorders.